About Title IX at UCF

 As stated in the Prohibition of Discrimination, Harassment and Related Interpersonal Violence the University will not pursue disciplinary action against Complainants or witnesses for disclosure of illegal personal consumption of drugs or alcohol where such disclosures are made in connection with a good faith report or investigation of Prohibited Conduct.

-The Title IX Resource Team includes key UCF partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
-The Title IX Resource Team’s collaborative work helps to ensure that UCF provides a coordinated, compassionate, trauma-informed response to victims and survivors.
+The Title IX Response Team includes key UCF partners who work to address issues of sexual assault, intimate partner violence and stalking on campus.
+The Title IX Response Team’s collaborative work helps to ensure that UCF provides a coordinated, compassionate, trauma-informed response to victims and survivors.

 Title IX and Diversity